tennisvish/Graphite/README.md

 Here is an easy to run python tool for visualizing experiments simply by uploading excels with their data!
 # Graphite: Experimental Data Visualization Dashboard

-An interactive web application for visualizing radiation, hypergravity, and spaceflight experimental data with Apple-inspired design aesthetics.
+An interactive web application for visualizing radiation, hypergravity, and spaceflight experimental data

 ## Features